Kiel97/DCSS-Challenge-Generator/README.md

   programming beginners!
 Grab your repository clone and use your imagination!

 What are you waiting for?
 Challenge yourself in Dungeon Crawl Stone Soup!

+-Requirements for program to work-

+This script requires 4 files that MUST name exactly: species_database.txt - contains all species to choose from background_database.txt - contains all backgrounds to choose from nocombo_database.txt - contains all impossible to start game combos challenge_database.txt - contains all basic challenges to choose from

+Program also requires Python (preferably 3.6.0 or higher) to work, Python doesn't compile script to executable file but interprets it every time program is launched.

+-File format of input files-

+This program uses external databases in straight way, so files MUST be in specific format to import them correctly.
+If you want to include more tiers per challenge, you need to edit TIERS_PER_CHALLENGE constant in program's code and then edit challenge file.
+Here are file templates:

+species_database.txt:
+(Species_shortcut - 2-char)(Species_fullname - may be longer than 2 words)
+S1 Species Name1
+S2 Species Name 2
+...
+Gh Ghoul

+background_database.txt
+(Background_shortcut - 2-char)(Background_fullname - may be longer than 2 words)
+B1 Background Name1
+B2 Background Name 2
+...
+VM Venom Mage

+nocombo_database.txt
+(Species_shortcut - 2-char)(Background_shortcut - 2-char)
+BnCm
+BnCm
+...
+MuTm

+challenge_database.txt

+(Name: Challenge name)
+(Tier1: Description of tier 1)
+(Tier2: Description of tier 2)
+(Tier3: Description of tier 3)
+(BanSpecies: All species shortcuts you wish to ban from choosing in this challenge, leave empty if all permitted) (BanBackgrounds: All background shortcuts you wish to ban from choosing in this challenge, leave empty if all permitted) (Empty line!! - For less cluttered file so user has easier time to analyze challenges included here)
+Name: My first challenge
+Tier1: Write all requirements you wish player has to do
+Tier2: If you wish, add species and backgrounds to be banned from your challenge
+Tier3: Leave empty line after BanBackgrounds!
+BanSpecies:
+BanBackgrounds:

+...